mdalomgeer/mdalomgeer.github.io/misc.md

 ## Misc

-Outside of work, I enjoy:
+Outside of my academic work, I value creative and physical activities that help me reset and stay grounded.

-🧗🏼‍♀️ Top rope climbing

-🧶 Knitting and crocheting

-🏃🏻‍♀️ Running

-🖋️ Urban sketching

-📖 Reading
+I enjoy top rope climbing, running, knitting, crocheting, and urban sketching.
+These practices help me balance analytical work with hands-on creativity.

-One of my life goals is to open a small knitting studio, where people can learn how to knitt, knit together, and share knitting patterns.
+One long-term personal goal is to open a small knitting studio.
+I want it to be a shared space where people learn to knit, work together, exchange patterns, and build community through making.

-I like reading, especially on history, fiction (historical fiction and detective fiction particularly), and public sociology.
-I try to maintain a list of the books I liked every year.
-It is a highly subjective and personal list.
+Reading plays a central role in my life.
+My interests lean toward history, fiction, historical fiction, detective fiction, and public sociology.
+I keep a yearly list of books I enjoyed.
+The list reflects personal taste rather than any formal ranking.

+### Books I enjoyed

+These books align with classic literature, psychological depth, moral inquiry, history, and intellectually driven thrillers.

 <details>
 <summary><strong>2025</strong></summary>

-The Book of Goose, Yiyun Li

-Freedom, Jonathan Franzen

-Stoner, John Williams
+The Silmarillion by J.R.R.
+Tolkien

+The Man Who Was Thursday by G.K.
+Chesterton

+The Historian by Elizabeth Kostova

+Foucault's Pendulum by Umberto Eco

+The Da Vinci Code by Dan Brown

 </details>

 <details>
 <summary><strong>2024</strong></summary>

-Povery, by America, Matthew Desmond

-Small Things Like These, Claire Keegan

-My Year of Rest and Relaxation, Ottessa Moshfegh

-Secret History, Donna Tartt

-Killers of the Flower Moon, David Grann
+War and Peace by Leo Tolstoy

+The Master and Margarita by Mikhail Bulgakov

+The Shadow of the Wind by Carlos Ruiz Zafón

+A Gentleman in Moscow by Amor Towles

+The Name of the Rose by Umberto Eco

 </details>

 <details>
 <summary><strong>2023</strong></summary>

-Une Femme (A Woman's Story), Annie Ernaux

-La Place (A Man's Place), Annie Ernaux

-Work, Consumerism, and the new Poor, Zygmunt Bauman

-我的母亲做保洁，张小满

-Minor Feelings, Cathy Park Hong
+Notes from Underground by Fyodor Dostoevsky

+The Brothers Karamazov by Fyodor Dostoevsky

+The Death of Ivan Ilyich by Leo Tolstoy

+The Stranger by Albert Camus

+Blindness by José Saramago

 </details>